mistodon/smallworld/README.md

 [2017-04-22 17:12]:
 Added motion system from a position to a destination.
 Also spent probably too long on vector operators - use a stock library next time.

+[2017-04-22 17:43]:
+Very basic player movement.
+You can slide around the screen with the arrow keys.